- The average cost of car insurance for a 65-year-old driver in Idaho is $1,312 per year for a full coverage policy.

 For drivers, car insurance rates start to increase around age 65, according to CarInsurance.com data.
 That’s not surprising.
 Older drivers have higher crash deaths than drivers between the ages of 35 and 54, according to the Centers for Disease Control and Prevention.
 CDC data also shows that 20 older adults are killed every day in car crashes.

-But that doesn’t mean seniors can’t find good deals on car insurance.
-Our guide will help you find the cheapest rates for seniors in Idaho and learn other ways to save on auto insurance premiums.
+However, seniors in Idaho can still find affordable car insurance.
+Our guide provides tips on securing the cheapest rates for seniors in Idaho and helps save on auto insurance premiums.

 Cheapest car insurance companies for seniors in Idaho

-Find the cheapest full coverage car insurance rates in Idaho for drivers of different ages below.
+Here are the most affordable full coverage car insurance rates in Idaho for drivers of different ages:

-- Cheapest for seniors, overall: Auto-Owners, $81 per month.
+- Overall cheapest car insurance for seniors over 60: Auto-Owners, $81 per month.

 - Cheapest for seniors at age 65: Auto-Owners, $72 per month.